YoneChen/webvr-webpack-boilerplate/README.md

 * three.js: use as the global varriable
 * es6/7: by babel and it's presets and plugins
 * postcss: by postcss-loader
-* webpack2 provides faster compilation
+* webpack provides faster compilation
 * glsl: import .glsl files for shaders

 ## Installation